 Stress testing is an important management instrument used by ABN AMRO.
-The main objective of stress testing is to ensure that ABN AMRO operates within its moderate risk appetite, to increase risk awareness throughout the bank and to safeguard business continuity by means of proactive management and the review of potential future scenarios.
-The bank applies stress testing on a regular basis to assess the effect of potential plausible but unlikely events and developments on the bank.
+The main objective of stress testing is to ensure that ABN AMRO operates within its moderate risk appetite, to increase risk awareness throughout ABN AMRO and to safeguard business continuity by means of proactive management and the review of potential future scenarios.
+ABN AMRO applies stress testing on a regular basis to assess the effect of potential plausible but unlikely events and developments on ABN AMRO.
 These events may be systemic (e.g. multi-year macro-economic stress) or ABN AMRO-specific.
-Bank-wide stress testing, as applied by ABN AMRO, takes into account all material risks the entire bank is exposed to.
+Bank-wide stress testing, as applied by ABN AMRO, takes into account all material risks ABN AMRO is exposed to.
 The following types of stress tests are executed: